International Studies MAIS Handbook

 There are six professional schools with which the Global Studies program has official concurrent degree programs:

-Approximately half the students in the International Studies Program are enrolled concurrently in one of these degree programs.
 Typically, these concurrent students are admitted to both programs in the same year.
 Some students, however, transfer into the Jackson School after the first year of coursework in their professional degree program.
 Students from other professional schools not listed above are welcome to work with the GPC to coordinate an informal concurrent degree arrangement with the MAIS.

 The basic requirements for concurrent and stand-alone students are the same, but most concurrent students will delay the start of most of their JSIS coursework for a year, and some of the credits they earn will be counted for both degrees.
 After their first year, concurrent students will incorporate JSIS courses into their remaining professional school courses until both degrees are completed.

-The first three requirements listed below are proficiency requirements.
+The first two requirements listed below are proficiency requirements.
 Students who demonstrate sufficient background in these areas will be deemed to have satisfied the requirements.
 Those without sufficient prior course work in these areas must take these courses while completing the degree.

 Language study is required for all Jackson School programs.
 For the IS program, three years of Chinese or Japanese, OR two years of any other modern foreign language at the college level is required.
 Note: This is a proficiency requirement, so languages learned prior to entry into the program may fulfill the requirement.
 You can document prior study through transcripts or by taking a proficiency test.
 Language study may be completed at other accredited institutions in the US or overseas.
 Such study must be documented, however, there is no need to transfer the credits to the UW.